Ricky Starks: Independent circuit (2024–2025)

-On November 23, 2024, Starks debuted in Game Changer Wrestling (GCW) at GCW Dream On, where he cut a promo stating that "I'd I will be damned if I sit at home and let my career dwindle".
+On November 23, 2024, Starks debuted in Game Changer Wrestling (GCW) at GCW Dream On, where he cut a promo stating that "I'd I will be damned if I sit at home and let my career dwindle", in reference to his absence from AEW.
 Later that night, GCW announced that Starks would face Matt Cardona at GCW Highest in the Room on December 14.
 Several days later, GCW announced that Starks had been pulled from all upcoming appearances.
 On December 29, Starks appeared in DEFY Wrestling at DEFY Blueprint to challenge DEFY World Champion Kenta for the title at DEFY Hundredth on February 7, 2025, where he went on to defeat Kenta for the title.
 On January 17, Starks made his debut for House of Glory (HOG) at HOG Watch The Throne, where he unsuccessfully challenged Mike Santana for the HOG Heavyweight Championship.
 On February 28, Starks relinquished the DEFY World Championship after signing with WWE, ending his reign at 21 days.

 WWE (2025–present)

+NXT (2025–2026)

-Starks returned to WWE on the February 11, 2025 episode of NXT as an unnamed free agent, adopting the ring name Ricky Saints soon after.
-On the February 25 episode of NXT, Saints teamed with Je'Von Evans to defeat Ethan Page and Wes Lee in a tag team match.
+Starks made his WWE debut on the February 11, 2025 episode of NXT as a face, adopting the ring name Ricky Saints soon after.
+Saints made his in-ring debut on the February 25 episode of NXT, where he teamed with Je'Von Evans to defeat Ethan Page and Wes Lee in a tag team match.
 On the April 1 episode of NXT, Saints defeated Shawn Spears to win the NXT North American Championship.
 During his celebration, Saints was attacked by Page to start a feud for the title.
 At NXT Stand & Deliver on April 19, Saints successfully defended the title against Page.
 On the May 27 episode of NXT, Saints lost the title to Page in a rematch, ending his reign at 56 days and suffering a laryngeal contusion.
 On July 12 at NXT The Great American Bash, Saints failed to regain the title from Page in a Falls Count Anywhere match.

-At No Mercy on September 27, Saints defeated Oba Femi to win the NXT Championship.
+At No Mercy on September 27, Saints defeated Oba Femi to win the NXT Championship, but lost it back to Femi at Deadline on December 6, ending his reign at 70 days.
+Three days later on the following episode of NXT, Saints turned heel after costing Je'Von Evans his NXT Championship match against Femi.
+On February 3 episode of NXT, Starks failed to win the title in a ladder match which was won by Joe Hendry.
+At NXT Vengeance Day on March 7, Saints failed to win the title from Hendry.
+At NXT Stand & Deliver on April 4, Saints failed to win once again after it was won by Tony D'Angelo.
+Saints wrestled his final match in NXT on the April 28 episode of NXT, where he lost to Shiloh Hill.